Aratramba/sanity-plugin-media-library/README.md

   - Easily add custom fields to your assets (like location and attribution)
 - Grid view and list view (with more details):
   - Sort by latest or alphabetically
-  - Search by alt, tag, or file name
+  - Search by alt, id, tag, or file name
   - View asset details in a list view
 - Asset organizing:
   - Add tags to your assets to create structure in your media library